unsignedmind/unsignedmind/README.md

 I am a frontend developer mainly focused on Angular.

-Mow did I get into web development?
+How did I get into web development?
 It started in 4th grade when my big brother showed me how to make a website for my flash animations with Adobe Dreamweaver.
 From there on it progressed.
 I learned HTML and CSS at first.
 Later in middle school I started to build stuff with PHP.
 During school for my apprenticeship I got in contact with C++, C# and, Java.
 I teached myself angular and wrote my exam in it.
 After one year a company picked me up and I learned Angular from professionals and I took a javascript course :D because my JS experience came fully from angular.
 5Head :D...
 At that company I learned also about Git, GraphQL, Sass and how big projects work.

 - 🌱 I’m currently learning React and Redux
 - 👯 I’m looking to get more into the dev community